CORE-T: COherent REtrieval of Tables for Text-to-SQL: Experiments

-\paragraph{Baselines code.} For JAR and ARM, we rely on the authors' publicly released code and default hyperparameters on the datasets they support: JAR provides reproducible scripts for \textsc{Bird} and \textsc{Spider}, while ARM currently supports \textsc{Bird}.
-Additional implementation details for each point are provided in Appendix~\ref{app:implementation-details}.
+\paragraph{Baselines code.} For JAR and ARM, we use the authors' released code and default hyperparameters on supported datasets: JAR provides reproducible scripts for \textsc{Bird} and \textsc{Spider}, while ARM supports \textsc{Bird}.
+For REAR, we use the authors' predicted tables from their best reported configuration.
+More details and discussion are in Appendix~\ref{app:implementation-details}.